PaarthAg/Case-study/Rover Performance Analysis.md

 -The transmitter reciever system for the rover is: transmiter:TS832 FPV transmiter, Reciever: RC832.
 This transmiter reciever pair is mostly used in FPV drones and show a very low latency feed.

 -For data transmission the team uses NRF24L01 PA LNA trans reciever module which operates on 2.4 GHz frequency and is used by the team to transmit data such as the data of the distance which is calculated live by the ground station computer.

--The team seems to be using a their own comuputer as the one which does all the computational and openCV tasks and the rover just provides data to the ground station via radio signals and then the ground station works as the control system and then it send commands of what has to be done next to the rover.
-(This statement can be analysed by the video in which one of the team members mention live distance calculation telling about the data transmission system using the NRF24L01 PA LNA trans reviever module, which does not send the FPV feed, and hence the only use of it can be to help the rover perform the complex task like openCV remotely in the ground station).

 -The team mentions using a self designed motor driver board which is responsible for the precise movement of the motors during the mission.